felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/encouraging-others.jpg" position="center" caption="" >}}

-## In your next journal, transfer best nuggets from the previous one
+## In your next journal, import your best previous nuggets

 Always in a effort to make information accessible, what I plan on doing when I fill my current journal and inevitably have to get a new one, is